rust-lang/rustc-dev-guide/src/stability.md

 features are allowed inside stable `const fn`.

-However, sometimes we do know that a feature will get stabilized, just not when or there is a stable (but e.g. runtime-slow) workaraound, so we could always fall back to some stable version if we scrapped the unstable feature.
+However, sometimes we do know that a feature will get stabilized, just not when or there is a stable (but e.g. runtime-slow) workaround, so we could always fall back to some stable version if we scrapped the unstable feature.
 In those cases, the rustc_allow_const_fn_unstable attribute can be used to allow some unstable features in the body of a stable `const fn`.